rschristopher/rschristopher.github.io/src/criticisms/scalability.md

 And, the easiest prediction of all:
  Bitcoin will simply be known as *"money"*.

-Let us imagine a global population of
+Let usnnow imagine a global population of
- 12-billiom humans.
+ 12-billion humans.
 They live in relative peace, though always with the typical human dramas that define humanity.